hop-protocol/contracts/README.md

 - **TransferId** - The hash of a single transfer's data.
 - **TransferRoot** - The merkle root of a tree of TransferHashes and associated metadata such as the destination chainIds and totals for each chain.
 - **TransferRootId** - The hash of a transfer root's hash and total amount.
-- **Bridge** - A hop bridge contracts on L1 or L2 ("L1 Bridge", "Hop Bridge", "Arbitrum Bridge", "Optimism Bridge")
+- **Bridge** - A hop bridge contracts on layer-1 or layer-2 ("L1 Bridge", "Hop Bridge", "Arbitrum Bridge", "Optimism Bridge")
 - **Canonical Token Bridge** - A Rollup's own token bridge. ("Canonical Arbitrum Bridge", "Canonical Optimism Bridge")
 - **Challenge** - A staked claim that a transfer is invalid.
 Anyone can challenge a transfer and will be rewarded or punished accordingly.
-- **h Tokens** - Hop Bridge Tokens (e.g., ”Hop ETH”, ”Hop DAI” with symbols ”hETH”, ”hDAI” respectively) are specialized layer-2 tokens that can be transferred rollup-to-rollup in batches and act as intermediary assets in the Hop protocol.
+- **h Tokens** - Hop Bridge Tokens (e.g., ”Hop ETH”, ”Hop DAI” with symbols ”hETH”, ”hDAI” respectively) are specialized L2 tokens that can be transferred rollup-to-rollup in batches and act as intermediary assets in the Hop protocol.

 ### Diagrams

 - For detailed diagrams of the system, please see [here](https://github.com/hop-exchange/contracts/tree/master/assets)
   - [Detailed Transaction Diagrams](https://github.com/hop-exchange/contracts/blob/master/assets/Hop_Contract_Inheritance_Diagram.jpg)
   - [Contract Inheritance](https://github.com/hop-exchange/contracts/blob/master/assets/Hop_Transfer_Diagrams.jpg)

+### Expected Usage

+In the happy path case, a user will send tokens from one layer to another and receive the tokens on the receiving chain within seconds.
+The Bonder (an off-chain node) will be running and will facilitate the transfers by calling bonded withdrawal functions on the receiving chain.

+In the non-happy path, the Bonder will be offline.
+In this case, users will still send tokens from one layer to another, however, they will be unable to withdraw on the receiving chain until the sending chain relays the transfer to layer-1 via the sending chain's messenger.

+Many transfers can be made from a given layer-2 before they are confirmed on layer-1 as a single bundle called a Transfer Root.
+After a certain number of transactions or a certain number of hours, a Bonder will bond a Transfer Root via a transaction on the layer-1 chain.
+This consists of bonding 110% of the Transfer Root's amount and sends the Transfer Roots to each layer-2.

+The system keeps track of the Bonder's credit and debit.
+Credit and debit only increment, and debit can never exceed credit.
+Credit is added to the Bonder's credit account each time funds are staked.
+Debit is added to the Bonder's debit account each time staked funds are unstaked.
+Credit is added to the Bonder's credit account each time transactions (from/to any chain) are successfully confirmed on layer-1.
+Debit is added to the Bonder's debit account each time transactions are sent (from/to any chain) but not yet confirmed on layer-1.

+Transfer Roots can be challenged by anyone.
+When a Transfer Root is bonded, the Bonder puts up a challenger bounty equal to 10% of the Transfer Root bond.
+A challenge consists of a challenger putting up an equal stake and waiting until the challenged Transfer Root is fully confirmed.
+If the challenge is won, the challenger’s stake is returned on top of 75% of the Bonder's challenger bounty.
+The remaining 25% of the bounty is burned.
+If the challenge is lost, the challenger’s stake is credited to the Bonder.

 ### Expected Contract Invocation